 - For Subscription, select your subscription.

 - For Quota Type, select Storage: Azure NetApp Files limits.

 Under the Additional details tab, click Enter details in the Request Details field.

-In the Quota Details window that appears:
+To request limit increase, provide the following information in the Quota Details window that appears:

 In Quota Type, select the type of resource you want to increase.